sahasud1/sahasud1.github.io/content/home/about.md

 # Biography

 Sudipta Saha is a PhD candidate in Biostatistics at the University of Toronto.
 His research interests include causal inference, survival analysis and predictive modeling.
-He also works as a research assistant in the breast cancer research unit at the Princess Margaret Hospital (PMH), where he works with researchers to identify risk factors for breast cancer.
+He also works as a research assistant in the breast cancer research unit at the Princess Margaret Cancer Centre (PMH), where he works with researchers to identify risk factors for breast cancer.